oimoyu/blender_bonex_document/source/scene.rst

 **Velocity Iteration Number**: The higher the value, the more accurate the velocity of the simulation results.

-A long rigidbody chain need to increase iterations.
+A long rigidbody chain or model intersection need to increase iterations.